Lemonade $20 vs Trupanion $60 vs Embrace $40 — Pays Faster 2026?

 The per-condition deductible model is unique and important.
 Most insurers use annual deductibles, you pay $250/year before coverage kicks in, then the deductible resets every year.
 Trupanion's per-condition deductible means once you've met the deductible for (say) diabetes, every subsequent diabetes-related vet visit is covered at 90% for the rest of your pet's life.
 For chronic conditions requiring ongoing treatment, this saves thousands.

 Why Trupanion for large breeds: Large dogs are genetically prone to expensive conditions, hip dysplasia ($7,000/hip), cruciate ligament tears ($5,000), bloat ($4,000).
 A German Shepherd or Lab with one hip dysplasia surgery recoups 2-3 years of premiums in a single claim.
 The per-condition deductible model and unlimited lifetime coverage make Trupanion the mathematically optimal choice for high-risk breeds.
-Pair insurance with quality dog bed options to reduce joint strain and prevent future conditions.
+Pair insurance with quality dog bed options to reduce joint strain, and add Nutramax Dasuquin joint supplements ($32) for large breed hip and joint support that can reduce claim frequency.

 Healthy Paws has the simplest plan structure, one plan, no add-ons, no tiers, no confusion.
 You choose your reimbursement rate (70-90%) and deductible ($100-500), and everything else is included.
 No annual limits, no lifetime limits, no per-incident limits.
 If your dog needs $50,000 in cancer treatment over 3 years, it's all covered at your chosen reimbursement rate.